-Northwestern Buffett’s Idea Incubation Process begins with Idea Dialogues that bring together Northwestern faculty from across disciplines and schools for informal—and now virtual—conversations about a research question or topic of global significance.
+Northwestern Buffett’s Idea Incubation Process begins with Idea Dialogues that bring together Northwestern faculty from across disciplines and schools for informal conversations about a research question or topic of global significance.
+Dialogues may be held in-person, virtually, or in hybrid format.
 The hope is that these discussions will uncover new questions and perspectives that could give rise to international research projects and, ultimately, catalyze collaborative work to achieve United Nations Sustainable Development Goals.

 Northwestern Buffett staff members handle the logistics associated with setting up and facilitating Idea Dialogues, in consultation with the faculty members who propose them.